 Pork and beef are also rich in zinc, so end your day with a meal centered around a nice, thick steak or tenderloin.
 Zinc is also found in oysters, so if you have dinner plans with friends, keep that in mind!

 Most vegetables have a healthy supply of vitamins and minerals, so you’re pretty safe to pick the side of your choosing, as long as it came from Momma Nature.
 Broccoli and potatoes, for instance, are rich in magnesium, folic acid and potassium.

 It’s time to celebrate all the hard work you’ve done today to maintain a healthy hearing diet!
 We’ve whipped up a delicious chocolate treat for you to indulge in.
 Don’t worry, your ears will still be getting the royal treatment.
 Did you know one cup of dark baking chocolate can provide up to 85% of your daily recommended zinc?
-And if that's not enough, our delicious cupcake recipe also includes flaxseed, which is each tablespoon contains close to 1.8 grams of plant omega-3s.
+And if that's not enough, our delicious cupcake recipe also includes flaxseed, which contains close to 1.8 grams of plant omega-3s in each tablespoon.